asedovski/Bacanoik/README.md

     <EncryptedMD5>MWs6b9/TbJ8u5n62c/12oQ==</EncryptedMD5>
   </SecretData>
   ```

-  Due to those fact that we store here IV and KEY - it should be storage in relaibale storage.
+  **Due to those fact that we store here IV and KEY - it should be saved in protected place.**

 ### Decryption scenario
 Execute in cmd: